-Applications for the 2018 GP Synergy Medical Student Program are opening soon!
+Applications for the 2018 GP Synergy Medical Student Program are now open!
 See below for more details.

 How does it work?

 Each year GP Synergy offers two scholarship places at participating universities located within our boundaries for students to explore general practice and general practice research.

 Successful recipients receive $2,000 to support their medical studies.
 In return, they are required to prepare a general practice research project in-conjunction with their university’s academic GP unit (or equivalent) and undertake a general practice community placement.

 Medical students who will be enrolled at the following universities in 2018 can apply.
 Applicants must be Australian citizens.

 - ANU: Applications are limited to current 2017 first year students only.

 - UND: Applications can be made by students in any year.